Two-step estimation of latent trait models: Results of the simulations (Section 4 of the paper)

 \section{Results of the simulations (Section 4 of the paper)}

-\begin{itemize} \item Path diagrams that represent the cases 1, 2, and 3 that are considered in the simulations of Section 4 of the paper are shown in Figure A.1. \item Full results of the simulations are given Tables A.1--A.10: \begin{itemize} \item Case 1 (Observed covariate, latent response) in Tables A.1--A.2 (point estimates) and A.6--A.7 (standard errors and confidence intervals). \item Case 2 (Latent covariate, observed response) in Tables A.3--A.4 (point estimates) and A.8--A.9 (standard errors and confidence intervals). \item Case 3 (Latent covariate, latent response) in Tables A.5 (point estimates) and A.10 (standard errors and confidence intervals). \begin{itemize} \item The tables for Case 3 (A.5 and A.10) are also shown in Section 4, as Tables 1 and 2 respectively. \end{itemize} \end{itemize} \end{itemize}
+\begin{itemize} \item Path diagrams that represent the cases that are considered in the simulations of Section~4 of the paper are shown in Figures A.1 and A.2: \begin{itemize} \item Cases with 1 or 2 latent variables (simulation cases A--D) in Figure A.1. \item Cases with 3 latent variables (simulation cases E--G) in Figure A.2. \end{itemize} \item Results of the simulations for point estimates of measurement parameters in simulation cases A, B2 and B3 are given in Tables A.1 (for the measurement loadings) and A.2 (for the measurement intercepts): \item Results of the simulations for estimates of structural regression coefficients are given in Tables A.3--A.25: \begin{itemize} \item Case A (latent covariate, latent response) in Tables A.2 (point estimates) and A.3 (standard errors and confidence intervals).
+These tables are also shown in Section 4 of the main paper, as Tables 1 and 2 respectively. \item Case B1, B2 and B3 (observed covariate, latent response) in Tables A.5, A.7, and A.9 (point estimates)and A.6, A.8, and A.10 (standard errors and confidence intervals). \item Cases C1 and C2 (latent covariate, observed response) in Tables A.11 and A.13 (point estimates) and A.12 and A.14 (standard errors and confidence intervals). \item Case D (like case A, but with ordinal measurement items) in Tables A.15 (point estimates) and A.16 (standard errors and confidence intervals). \item Case E (three latent variables) in in Tables A.17 (and with medians rather than means of the estimates in A.18) and A.19 (standard errors and confidence intervals). \item Case F (like case E, but with cross-loadings in the measurement model) in in Tables A.20 (and with medians rather than means of the estimates in A.21) and A.22 (standard errors and confidence intervals). \item Case G (misspecified model: true model as in case F, but estimation model as in case E) in in Tables A.23 (and with medians rather than means of the estimates in A.24) and A.25 (standard errors and confidence intervals). \end{itemize} \end{itemize}